3rd Canadian Division: Recent history (1990–present)

 In the early 1990s Land Force Western Area (LFWA) was established as one of four area commands of the Canadian Army.
 LFWA was responsible for all Regular and Reserve Army formations in Manitoba, Saskatchewan, Alberta and British Columbia.
 The line formations of LFWA included 1 Canadian Mechanized Brigade Group, 38 Canadian Brigade Group, 39 Canadian Brigade Group, and 41 Canadian Brigade Group.

 In addition to the brigades, LFWA was also composed of 1 Area Support Group and its bases, 4th Canadian Ranger Patrol Group of the Canadian Rangers, and the Western Area Training Centre.
 LFWA contributed extensively to domestic operations at home, and on missions abroad in locales such as the Balkans and Afghanistan for over two decades.

 On 6 June 2014, on the 70th anniversary of the 3rd Canadian Infantry Division's D-Day landing in Normandy, LFWA became 3rd Canadian Division.
 On the same day, 3 Cdn Div was permanently bestowed the French Grey designation patch.

+Stand Down (2026)

+On September 10, 2026, as part of an organizational change switching from geographic-based divisions to purpose-driven, 3rd Division was stood down.
+The division headquarters was reorganized as the headquarters of the new 1st Canadian Division, while most of the division’s subordinate formations were transferred to other divisions.
+3rd Division was moved to the Supplementary Order of Battle, retaining its history, lineage, colours, traditions and battle honours.